xyncro/freya-template/README.md

 This template can be installed into the dotnet CLI template cache by using the following command:

-    dotnet new --install Freya.Template::*
+    dotnet new --install Freya.Template

-If you want to install a specific version of the Freya templates, you can do so by replacing `*` with the version you wish to install.
+If you want to install a specific version of the Freya templates, you can do so by using `Freya.Template::<version>` with the version you wish to install.

+By default, this template creates a .NET Core 2.0 service hosted on Suave using the `Async` type for asynchrony and uses server garbage collection.

 ## Using the template